Feds take down the world's 'largest dark web child porn marketplace'

 The site allegedly rewarded its members with "points" in relation to the amount of illegal material they uploaded, authorities announced Wednesday.

-One user of the site, a former federal U.S. law enforcement agent, even downloaded over 50 hours worth of videos.
+One user of the site, a former federal U.S. law enforcement agent, even downloaded more than 50 hours worth of videos.

 Son was indicted on federal child porn charges in August 2018, which remained sealed until Wednesday.

-In addition to Son, more than 100 other suspects have been arrested in South Korea, while still more suspects were identified in other countries, including the U.K. and the U.S., including a Washington, D.C. man who was caught with the equivalent of 50 years worth of video footage he had downloaded.
+In addition to Son, more than 300 other suspects have been arrested in South Korea as of Wednesday, while still more suspects were identified in other countries, including the United Kingdom and the United States, including a Washington, D.C., man who was caught with the equivalent of 50 years worth of video footage he had downloaded.

 The website ran solely on the dark web, a section of the internet that can only be accessed via a Tor browser, which is designed to protect users' tracks online and obscure digital footprints.
 Users could purchase videos using cryptocurrency and an annual membership was priced at 0.03 bitcoins (at current exchange rates, around $300).